-Women of childbearing potential or women who are pregnant at the time of study entry are not excluded from participation.
-Pregnancy should be included in the pregnancy eCRF when a pregnant woman enters the study or if a woman becomes pregnant during the study.
+Women who are pregnant (as stated by the subject) at the time of study entry are excluded from participation.
+However, pregnancy should be included in the corresponding eCRF if a woman becomes pregnant (as stated by the subject) during the study.
 Pregnancy is not reportable as an AE; however, complications may be reportable and will be decided on a case-by-case basis.
+Subjects who become pregnant during the study will not be discontinued; however, data will be excluded from the effectiveness analysis because pregnancy can alter refraction and VA results.